thotslayer/fuckrc/README.md

-minirc - minimalistic rc script
+fuckrc - a fucking init script
 ===============================

 The script "rc" is a minimalistic init script made for use with busybox init.